+Tip 2.
 Clean Everything Thoroughly!

 A tune-up means a thorough cleanse and you need to make sure that everything is clean.
-Start by making sure that you have a neat and tidy workspace where you can tend to your bike in peace without any kind of disturbances.
-In a tune-up, you would have to clean every inch of the bike, some adjustments, and applying lube, but all of it has to be done very carefully.
+Start by making sure that you have a neat workspace where you can tend to your bike in peace without any kind of disturbances.
+In a tune-up, you would have to clean every inch of the bike, some adjustments, and apply lube, but all of it has to be done very carefully.

 A good start is with the chain and drivetrain of the bike, these are known as the “Soul Of The Bike”, you need to make sure that it is clean and does not have any trace of dirt around it.
 You need to wipe all the dust and dirt from the chain and drivetrain, and if your chain is greasy or extra-dirty then you would have to use extreme measures here.

-In order to clean the chain properly, you will need cleaning sprays and degreasers, we recommend using the WD40-it is extremely effective.
+To clean the chain properly, you will need cleaning sprays and degreasers, we recommend using the WD40-it is extremely effective.
 In combination with the sprays, you can use a brush that you will need to rinse and also a magnet, this will pull any unwanted metal substances polluting your chain or drivetrain.